• Federal Court

 What is this resource?

-This fact sheet explains what can happen to a family home when you or a co-owner become bankrupt.
+This resource explains what can happen to a family home when you or a co-owner become bankrupt.

 During bankruptcy, one of the most common questions people ask is ‘Will I lose my home if I go bankrupt?’.
 The answer depends on your individual circumstances.
 Not everyone loses their home during bankruptcy, but it’s important to be aware of the rules and procedures in place.